-We feel that our Spanish population, comprising about half of our ories in Southern Oregon. number in this field, should have for your feet and for his, paths that more care; also we have a very great number of the red race, with nothing done for them.
+We feel that our Spanish population, comprising about half of our ories in Southern Oregon. number in this field, should have great number of the red race, with nothing done for them.
 They must have help.
 Who will help us?
 The message is to go to every kindred, tongue, and people.
 Again I would say, Upon whom has the Lord laid the burden to assist us?
 A. J. Howard.